 - DC only recently got its own infernal hierarchy settled with the "Reign in Hell" miniseries after decades of contradictions.
 Note: this series renders most of Lucifer's stories (from DC's Vertigo comics) out of continuity.

 - Hellboy, of course.
-Hellboy himself is the son of an unnamed demon prince.
+Hellboy himself is the son of a Duke of Hell, Azzael.
 The demon prince Astaroth plays a major role in Box of Evil.
 And "Pancakes" has cameos by a number of devils of various ranks.